litebird/litebird_sim/docs/source/mapmaking.rst

   be used for *all* the baselines, or a list of 1D arrays, each containing the length of each baseline for each observation passed through the parameter ``obs``.
-  Note that if you provide an integer, it might be that not all baselines will have that length: it depends whether the number :math:`N_t` of samples in the TOD is evenly divisibile by ``samples_per_baseline`` or not.
-The algorithm tries to make the number of elements per baseline as evenly as possible, through the function :func:`.split_items_evenly`.
+  Note that if you provide an integer, it might be that not all baselines will have exactly that length: it depends whether the number :math:`N_t` of samples in the TOD is evenly divisibile by ``samples_per_baseline`` or not.
+The algorithm tries to make the number of elements per baseline as evenly as possible.
 - ``use_preconditioner``: if this flag is ``True``, the preconditioning matrix :math:`F^T\cdot C_w^{-1}\cdot F` will be used with the CG algorithm.
 This might speed up the convergence.